Overbryd/http_client/README.md

 # A simple yet powerful HTTP client for JRuby

-This library wraps the Apache HTTPClient (4.3) in a simple fashion.
+This library wraps the Apache HttpClient (4.3) in a simple fashion.
 It currently implements all common HTTP verbs, connection pooling, retries and transparent gzip response handling.
 All common exceptions from Javaland are wrapped as Ruby exceptions.
 The library is intended to be used in a multithreaded environment.

 ## Examples